DeepFinder Performance Benchmark

 3. The cap exists for adversarial cases, not the average case.
 A hyper-connected hub contact (think a hiring-manager with hundreds of overlaps) would push the recursive frontier to thousands without the cap.
 Our synthetic doesn't generate those, so we don't see the cap save us — but it's correct insurance.

 Recommendation: keep at 25.
-Don't tighten (small risk of cutting real edges from hub contacts), don't loosen (no benefit because of LIMIT).
+Don't tighten (small risk of cutting real edges from hub contacts), don't loosen (no benefit because max_paths clips first).

 3502003.9615.020.642.767.5%